anh-nguyen-98/game/README.md

 # game
-Final project for Programming Language Course - FUV - Spring 2022
+Final project for Programming Language Course - FUV - Spring 2022.

 Instructor: Professor Nanette.

+Student: Nguyen Hoang Nam Anh - 190005.

 The project is a 2D fighting game between two players.
 For technical simplicity, the players will use the same keyboard to fight against each other in a game.